Andreas Beger

 For a list of academic publications, see my research page.

-For a brief period of time, I used to blog.
+For a period of time, I used to blog.

 icews: The ICEWS event data consists of more than 270 million event data records extracted from global news stories.
-The raw data is delivered via dataverse—the {icews} R package automates the process of keeping an up to date local copy of the ICEWS data, using either a file- or SQLite-based storage backend.
-(Not on CRAN.)
+The raw data is delivered via dataverse.
+The icews R package automates the process of keeping an up to date local copy, using either a file- or SQLite-based storage backend.

-spduration: Implements a time-varying covariate split-population duration regression model for survival data where an unknown portion of the cases are immune from the failure event.
+spduration: Implements a time-varying covariate split-population duration regression model for survival data where an unknown portion of the cases are immune from failure.
 These are sometimes also called cure models.